jsleb333/python2latex/README.md

 ### Create a table from a numpy array

 This example shows how to generate automatically a table from data taken directly from a numpy array.
 The module allows to add merged cells easily, to add rules where you want and even to highlight the best value automatically inside a specified area!
 To ease these operations, the the square brackets ('getitem') operator have been repurposed to select an area of the table instead of returning the actual values contained in the table.
 Once an area is selected, use the 'multicell', 'add_rule' or 'highlight_best' methods.
 To get the actual values inside the table, one can use the 'data' attribute of the table.
+See the examples for extensive coverage of possibilities.
 ```python
 from python2latex import Document, Table
 import numpy as np